Small Business Restructuring Eligibility Guide | Can You Qualify?

 • List all debts and obligations

-• Get accurate current balances
+• Get accurate current balances from your company accounts

 • Consider upcoming payments

-• Review all security agreements
+• Review all security registrations on the PPSR

 1. Review compliance: Check your compliance status carefully:

-• Check lodgement status
+• Check ATO lodgement status

-• Verify employee payments
+• Verify employee payments including superannuation

 • Review director status